blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 >
 > 5. Purva-Mimamsa : Jaimini : Purva Mimamsa Sutra
 >
-> 6. Uttara-Mimamsa : Vyasa : Vyasa sutra(brahma sutra/vedanta sutra)
+> 6. Uttara-Mimamsa : Vyasa : Vyasa Sutra (Brahma Sutra / Vedanta Sutra)
 >
-> These sutras are very terse, so people don't usually study them directly
+> These Sutras are very terse, so people don't usually study them directly
 >
 > there are Bhashyas and Vartikas written on them and in some cases the latter are more popular than the sutras themselves
 >
 > Nyaya
 >
-> Vatsyayana : bhasya
+> Vatsyayana : Bhashya
-> Uddyotakara : vartika.
+> Uddyotakara : Vartika.
 > Vacaspatimisra : Nyaya-vartika-tatparya-tika
 > Udayanacarya : Tatparya-tika-parisuddhi and Nyaya-kusumanjali
 > Jayanta : Nyaya-manjari